-In 2023, the Legislature made several additions and changes to the Act.
-Among other things, the Act now includes a reduced quorum option for adjourned membership meetings for the election of directors and permits meetings to be conducted entirely by teleconference (without a physical location) if certain conditions are met.
-As for Civil Code Section 5103, the changes consist solely of deleted text.
+In 2024, the Legislature made several additions and changes to the Act.
+Among other things, the Act now includes an electronic voting option for certain elections and modifies the repair and replacement responsibilities for interrupted utility services.
 For your convenience, we have displayed all changes in bold, italic print as well as the titles of each of the affected Sections.